intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-yarn-spark_submit.md

 ## 4. Initialize the OrcaContext

-The interesting things start from now, we will see the magic power of BigDL.
+The exciting things start from now, we will see the magic power of BigDL.

-An Orca program usually starts with the initialization of OrcaContext, we can easily specify the `runtime`(default is `spark`) and `cluster_mode` to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.
+An Orca program usually starts with the initialization of OrcaContext.
+We can easily specify the `runtime`(default is `spark`) and `cluster_mode` to create or get a SparkContext or RayContext with optimized configurations for BigDL performance.

 To submit the BigDL program to Yarn with `spark_submit`, we just need to specify the `cluster_mode` to `spark-submit`.
 In this case, we should set the Spark configurations through command-line options or the properties file.